White Christmas Blues: Plot

+Production

+During the title sequence, Edna Krabappel and episode writer Don Payne were shown with halos and angel wings.
+This was the final episode written by Payne to air.
+Executive producer Al Jean said that the producers wanted to honor Krabappel's voice actress Marcia Wallace and Payne.
+Wallace died in October 2013, and Payne died in March 2013.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C, saying "While The Simpsons has always excelled at tossed-off sign gags and the like, this sequence is just a jumble of writers’ room bulletin board material—and not especially inspired material at that."

 Teresa Lopez of TV Fanatic gave the episode two and a half stars out of five, saying "The Simpsons Christmas Specials have always been one of my favorites (along with the Treehouse of Horror), but tonight's episode was a disappointing, uneven, and (again!) overly familiar installment."

 The episode received a 3.5 rating and was watched by a total of 8.48 million people, making it the most watched show on Animation Domination that night.